Pierce Brosnan: Personal life

-Brosnan has married twice, having been widowed once, and has five children and four grandchildren.
-He met Australian actress Cassandra Harris through her stepson David Harris, the nephew of Richard Harris, shortly after leaving drama school.
-On meeting her, he said, "What a beautiful looking woman.
+Brosnan has married twice, was widowed once, and has five children and four grandchildren.
+He met Australian actress Cassandra Harris through David Harris, the nephew of Richard Harris, shortly after leaving drama school.
+On meeting her, he said, "What a beautiful-looking woman.
 I never for an instant thought she was someone I'd spend 17 years of my life with.
 I didn't think of wooing her, or attempting to woo her; I just wanted to enjoy her beauty and who she was."
 They began dating and bought a house in Wimbledon.
 They married in December 1980 and had one son together, Sean, who was born on 13 September 1983 and later became an actor.
-They also lived with Harris' children, Charlotte (1971–2013) and Chris, and Brosnan adopted them after their father Dermot Harris died in 1986; they subsequently took on his surname.
+They also raised Harris's two children from her prior marriage, Charlotte (1971–2013) and Chris.
+Brosnan adopted them after their father Dermot Harris died in 1986; they subsequently took his surname.
 Early in their relationship, Brosnan worked in West End plays and television films.
 After Harris appeared in the James Bond film For Your Eyes Only in 1981, they secured a bank loan and moved to Southern California, where Brosnan was cast in the title role of the TV series Remington Steele, easing their financial worries.

 An episode of Remington Steele that was filmed in Ireland generated significant publicity.
 This led to Brosnan meeting his father, who had left when Brosnan was an infant, at his hotel.
 He expected to see a "very tall man" but instead described his father as "a man of medium stature, pushed-back silver hair, flinty eyes, and a twizzled jaw" who "had a very strong Kerry accent".
 He was regretful that they met under such public circumstances and wished for a more private arrangement.

 While filming The Deceivers in Rajasthan in 1987, Harris became seriously ill.
-She was later diagnosed with ovarian cancer and died on 28 December 1991 at age 43.
-Brosnan struggled to cope with her death: "When your partner gets cancer, then life changes.
-Your timetable and reference for your normal routines and the way you view life, all this changes.
-Because you're dealing with death.
-You're dealing with the possibility of death and dying.
-And it was that way through the chemotherapy, through the first-look operation, the second look, the third look, the fourth look, the fifth look.
-Cassie was very positive about life.
-I mean, she had the most amazing energy and outlook on life.
-It was and is a terrible loss, and I see it reflected, from time to time, in my children."
+She was later diagnosed with ovarian cancer and died on 28 December 1991.
+Brosnan struggled to cope with her death:

 Harris had always wanted Brosnan to play James Bond; in 1995, four years after her death, Brosnan secured the role.
 His adopted daughter Charlotte also died of ovarian cancer, on 28 June 2013.